The Sciences Behind CIRCLES

 Partners: Norwegian Veterinary Institute (NO), Institute of Marine Sciences – National Research Council (IT), Technical University of Denmark (DK), Gate2Growth (DK), Hague Corporate Affairs (BE), Technical Research Centre of Finland (FI), Wellmicro (IT), Natural Resources Institute Finland (FI)

-1. Objectives
+- Objectives

-The overarching objective of this working package is to elucidate the impact of the microbial communities naturally associated with plants, collectively referred to as the plant microbiome, on sustainable agriculture.
+The overarching objective of this working package was to elucidate the impact of the microbial communities naturally associated with plants, collectively referred to as the plant microbiome, on sustainable agriculture.
 Similar to the microbiome inhabiting the digestive tract of humans, the plant microbiome can improve the growth, development, and health of crops.

-WP3 will answer the following specific questions:
+WP3 addressed the following specific questions:

-• Can we use microbiome information to design plant probiotics and prebiotics that can support the health and productivity of tomato and spinach?
+- Can we use microbiome information to design plant probiotics and prebiotics that can support the health and productivity of tomato and spinach?

-• How do these plant probiotics and prebiotics work in the field?
+- How do these plant probiotics and prebiotics work in the field?

-1. Methodology
+- Methodology

-1. Deliverables
+- Deliverables

 D3.1: Report on microbiomes dynamics, circulations and association with performances across plant food chains, observation phase (M39)